Our entire breeding flock has tested negative for OPP, Johnes and CL ('08,'09, '17, 20)

 My personal goals with the Shetland Sheep are to have the 1927 Standard, single coated, FINELY fleeced animals that are 25 microns on average.
+We have one of the largest Traditional 1927 shetland flocks in North America!
 They also should be parasite resistant, have strong conformation, produce multiple lambs each year, be blood tested negative flock, and come in an array of colors and patterns.
 I also enjoy an occasional spotted animal, although I feel that breeding specifically for any one marking or pattern is not in the best interest of the breed.
 I myself am new to spinning and am learning on my own, fine fleeced sheep.
 I believe in breeding these animals true to what they were intended for in their home land is important to me.

 The Fine Fleece Shetland Sheep Association was formed to preserve and protect the true, heritage, primitive, kindly fleeced Shetland, that the 1927 Standard was made to protect.
 After having visited the UK, including the Shetland Islands, in October 2013, I believe our farm, and FFSSA are on the right track.